MechaMonk/pyRouterJig/documentation.md

 The configuration file `.pyrouterjig` is created in the user's home directory when {{ site.codename }} is first executed.
-This file contains advanced options, described within the file in detail.  {{ site.codename }} is still under very active development.
+This file contains advanced options, each described within the file itself.  {{ site.codename }} is still under very active development.
 Consequently, in a future release, the options may change, be deleted, or be made available in a more user-friendly manner.
 Setting these options requires a basic knowledge of Python.
 If you change the